Podčetrtek

 What to eat

-The Sotla valley sits at the seam of Slovenian Lower Styria and Croatian Hrvatsko Zagorje — the regional plate reflects both. **Štruklji** (rolled-dumpling pastries with sweet or savoury fillings) are the canonical regional starter. **Gibanica** in its Slovenian Lower-Styrian variant (different from the Međimurje version covered on the platform earlier) is the regional dessert/savoury.
+The Sotla valley sits at the seam of Slovenian Lower Styria and Croatian Hrvatsko Zagorje, and the regional plate reflects both. **Štruklji** (rolled-dumpling pastries with sweet or savoury fillings) are the canonical regional starter. **Gibanica** in its Slovenian Lower-Styrian variant (different from the Međimurje version covered on the platform earlier) is the regional dessert/savoury.
 The wine: the local Bizeljsko-Sremič appellation produces **Bizeljčan rdeči** (a regional red blend) and the **Bizeljska belica** (a regional white), and the unique **Bizeljsko Repnice** are the traditional sandstone wine cellars dug into the hillside.
 Restaurant addresses: **Gostilna Banovina** in the village centre (verify currency); **Restavracija Sotelia** at the Terme Olimia hotel for the more formal Slovenian-spa kitchen; the wine-cellar restaurants of the **Najger** and **Štekar** Repnice for the regional wine tastings.
 The Saturday Podčetrtek market sells direct from regional producers.

 What to do